To view past award winners, click on the name of the award.

 Named in memory of ASOPRS 2007 President, Robert Kennedy, MD, PhD, this award is presented to the Society’s Immediate Past President in recognition of their devotion, leadership, and ongoing service to the Society.

-Robert K. Dortzbach, MD Teaching Award
+Richard K. Dortzbach, MD Teaching Award

 The Dortzbach Teaching Award is given to an individual with significant contribution to the field of oculoplaastics through outstanding teaching, academic, scientific, and scholarly achievement and for dedication throughout his or her profession.